-A wise man once asked 'what is a pull-behind travel trailer'?
+A wise man once asked 'what is a camper trailer'?

 Heh.
 Just kidding.
-As long as you weren't born yesterday, you probably already have a pretty good idea.
+As long as you weren't born yesterday, you probably have a pretty good idea.

 What Is A Pull-Behind Travel Trailer?

 The towable camper is by far the most popular of the various types of RVs and campers, outselling all other types by miles.

-Travel trailers are also known as pull behind campers, bumper pull campers, towable campers, and many other names to indicate how they travel down the road.
+Travel trailers are also known as pull behind campers, camper trailers, bumper pull campers, towable campers, and many other names.
+These indicate how they travel down the road.

-As the name implies, these are camping trailers that require a separate vehicle to tow them.
+As the name implies, these camping trailers require a separate vehicle to tow them.
 The tow attachment point is at the extreme rear of the tow vehicle - at or under the rear bumper, thus the term 'bumper pull travel trailers'.

 Pretty simple stuff so far.